simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

             - Cutomer Provided Keys - __SSE-C__ - Keys managed by us
         - Client Side
             - Encrypt data on client side before uploading, decrypt client side after downloading
+            - Uses a Client-Side Master Key (never sent to AWS) so only encrypted data sent
 - Cross Region Replication
     - Must be in a different region
     - Cross Region replication requires versioning to be enbabled on both source and destination buckets